Designer-Gas-Club-Gaming/DGCBible/index.md

 # Server Rules

+- **No Macros or External Scripting:**
+  The use of macros, auto-clickers, or any external scripting (including Python or similar languages) to automate or enhance gameplay is not allowed.
+(This is a bannable offense.)

 - **Players are required to always stay in-character while on the server.**
   No OOC conversation will happen in-game unless explicitly asked by an admin.